 I had planned on writing about God’s grace next.
 But I have decided to divert to a discussion of God’s sovereignty and human free will first.
-It is mistakenly believed that Calvinists believe in sovereignty and not free will and Arminians believe in free will but limited sovereignty.
+It is mistakenly believed that Calvinists believe in sovereignty and not free will, and Arminians believe in free will but limited sovereignty.
 But that is not the case.
-Both believe in sovereignty and free will, although they mean different things by the terms.
+Both positions believe in sovereignty and free will, although they mean different things by the terms.
 I believe that looking into this will help to better understand the role of God’s grace.
-But first I want to look briefly at God’s omniscience in regards to the future; how can God know the future.
+But first, I want to look briefly at God’s omniscience in regard to the future.
+How can God know the future?

 - God and the Future

 - Sovereignty and Free Will in Calvinism, from an Arminian Perspective

 One of the attributes of God that is common across all orthodox Christian theologies is his omniscience.
 God knows everything, not just in the present and the past, but also in the future.
 God knew before he began to create the universe just exactly what I would do during my lifetime.
 But how does he know a future that hasn’t yet happened?
 Let’s look briefly at three alternatives.

 The Calvinist believes that God knows the future because he decreed it.
 Determinism is inherent in God’s sovereignty according to Calvinism; the thought that nothing happens apart from the specific direction of God.
 So, because God has determined the future, he can know it.
 I believe it is only fair here to state that this was Calvin’s understanding, and that of many others.
 But many Calvinists reject the idea of divine determinism, believing that we do have limited free will.

 Arminianism and Free Will